 Wifi on Board also offers a 5G version of their unit.
 We haven’t used this in anger yet, although have played with it at the Caravan show and it looks great.
 Just beware it works best in areas with strong 5G signals, so if you travel to the mountains regularly like us, it might not be the best choice for you; you might prefer to stick to the 4G model.

-Motorhome wifi in Europe- Which mobile data network works best?
+Motorhome internet in Europe- Which mobile data network works best?

-Between my husband and I, we have devices on several different UK networks: 3, Vodafone and the wifi is on EE.
-When we’re travelling in Europe, there is a definite difference between which networks can pick up signals where.
+Over the years, I’ve used devices on several different UK networks: 3, Vodafone and EE.
+When travelling in Europe, there is a definite difference between which networks can pick up signals where.

 For example, when we were motorhoming in France, I couldn’t get a signal on my phone in Chamonix at all, but Mr WB could.

-In our opinion, 3 and Vodafone are currently the best for data roaming across Europe.
+In our opinion, EE and Vodafone are currently the best mobile/ cell phone providers for data roaming across Europe.
 Just be careful with the roaming charges and do your own research before signing up for any contracts- the best deals change all the time.

 New to motorhome or camper travel in Europe?
 You might find these posts helpful: